-5. Thermoregulation in a changing climate: What is changing, and what are the challenges for thermoregulation?
+5. Thermoregulation in a changing climate

+5.1 What is changing, and what are the challenges for thermoregulation?

 Climate change brings about various types of challenges for thermoregulation, the most important of which are summarized in Fig 4.
-It is likely that the predicted average increase of some 1.5°C compared to pre-industrial times by the end of the 21st century will pose, at most, a minor direct threat per se, as both the absolute increase and the slow rate of temperature change is arguably well within scope of short- and long-term adaptations (see plasticity, section §4).
-Yet, indirect effects are likely.
-However, we caution on concluding on general trends, because (i) the changes in temperature are not likely to be uniform across the globe (e.g. warming is faster in the arctic region), and (ii) the scope for further adaptation may be limited in some species, e.g. in tropics and subtropics already enduring considerable heat load (cf. DuRant et al. 2019).
+It is likely that the predicted average increase of some 1.5°C compared to pre-industrial times by the end of the 21^{st} century will pose, at most, a minor direct threat as both the absolute increase and the slow rate of temperature change is arguably well within scope of short- and long-term adaptations (see plasticity, section §4).
+Even the predicted maximum increase of 4°C (IPCC, 2014) might not cause immediate threats to most birds, when considering the vast ranges in ambient temperature that are part of daily life for many species, and that even under the worst case scenario yearly temperature change is < +0.1°C. However, we caution on concluding on general trends, first, because the changes in temperature are not likely to be uniform across the globe, e.g. warming is faster in the arctic region , and second, because the scope for further adaptation may be limited in some species, e.g. in desert dwellers that already endure considerable heat load (cf. DuRant et al. 2019).

-What is likely to be a more relevant challenge for thermoregulation is the predicted increases in the frequency of weather irregularities, such as heat waves (IPCC, 2014; Rahmstorf and Coumou, 2011; Stillman, 2019; Wingfield et al., 2017), which can bring negative and even lethal consequences in wild bird populations (desert populations of birds Gardner et al., 2017; McKechnie and Wolf, 2010) and for the poultry industry (Kumari and Nath, 2018).
+What is likely to be a more relevant challenge for thermoregulation is the predicted increases in the frequency of weather irregularities, such as heat waves (IPCC, 2014; Rahmstorf and Coumou, 2011; Stillman, 2019; Wingfield et al., 2017), which can bring negative and even lethal consequences in wild bird populations (desert populations of birds Gardner et al., 2017; McKechnie and Wolf, 2010) and for the poultry industry (Kumari and

+Nath, 2018).
 The challenge may be especially severe for species adapted to relatively narrow temperature ranges (Boyles et al., 2011a; Boyles et al., 2011b), such as birds in the tropic (Huey et al., 2012; Khaliq et al., 2014), and those already operating close to their upper thermal limit such as desert birds (Gerson et al., 2019).
-However, even birds inhabiting far less extreme, thermally variable, and generally colder habitats, may suffer the negative consequences of acute heat stress (blue tits and great tits (Andreasson et al., 2018; Nord and Nilsson, 2019; Rodriguez et al., 2016).
+However, even birds inhabiting far less extreme, thermally variable, and generally colder habitats, may suffer the negative consequences of acute heat stress (blue tits and great tits; (Andreasson et al., 2018; Rodriguez et al., 2016).